Valid F-screening in linear regression: Developing valid p-values in Step 2 of F-screening

 \end{proposition}

-To summarize, a test based on $\psel(y)$ in \eqref{eq:pselchisq} controls the selective Type 1 error for $\hoM$ in the context of F-screening as described in Box~\ref{box:box1} (Theorem~\ref{thm:psel-type1}).
-Furthermore, $\psel(y)$ can be easily approximated via Monte Carlo, provided that the error variance $\sigma^2$ is known (Proposition~\ref{prop:chisq}).
+To summarize, a test based on $\psel(y)$ in \eqref{eq:pselective} controls the selective Type 1 error for $\hoM$ in the context of F-screening as described in Box~\ref{box:box1} (Theorem~\ref{thm:psel-type1}).
+Furthermore, $\psel(y)$ can be easily approximated via Monte Carlo (Proposition~\ref{prop:chisq}).
 Obtaining confidence intervals for $\beta_1,\ldots,\beta_p$ that attain the nominal selective coverage (conditional on rejecting $\hov$), and correcting the corresponding point estimates for selection, are straightforward extensions of the ideas in this section.
 Details are provided in Appendix~\ref{app:ci_point_estimates}.

 We close this subsection with a result concerning the power of the test that results from using the p-value in \eqref{eq:pselchisq}.

 \begin{proposition} Consider a fixed sequence of design matrices \(X_{n} \in \mathbb{R}^{n \times p}\) and corresponding realizations of the linear model \(Y_{n} = X_{n} \beta + \epsilon_{n}\) from \eqref{eq:model}.
 Suppose that the design matrices satisfy \(\frac{1}{n} X_{n}^{\top} X_{n} \to Q\) for some positive definitive Q. Then the test of $\hoM:\beta_M=0$ that uses the selective p-value in \eqref{eq:pselchisq} is consistent under every alternative, conditional on $Y_{n} \in E_1$.
 That is, for any \(\beta\) satisfying \(\beta_{M} \neq 0\) and arbitrary \(\alpha' \in (0, 1)\), $\lim_{n\to\infty}\;\Pr_{\beta}\left(\psel \left( Y_{n} \right) \leq \alpha'|Y_{n} \in E_1\right)= 1.$ \end{proposition}